SQL UPDATE JOIN – Update One Table Using Data from Another

 - ROLLBACK

 Q8.
-Can you update multiple columns in one query?
+Can multiple columns be updated?

 - No